openvinotoolkit/model_server/extras/ams_wrapper/README.md

 to use [4 exemplary models](../ams_models/ovms_config.json).

 LVA REST API wrapper requires model configuration files describing all enabled models.
-Models config files should be present in `/opt/ams_models/` folder and their name should have the name matched with the model name configured in `ovms_config.json`.
+Models config files should be present in `/opt/ams_models/` folder.
+Model configuration files should have _model.json suffix.
+They include the mapping between ovms models from `ovms_config.json` and LVA REST API endpoint name.

 Model files in OpenVINO Intermediate Representation format should be stored in the folders structure like defined on [OVMS documentation](../../docs/docker_container.md#preparing-the-models).